-Before you invest in the ADSs, you should read the registration statement (including the exhibits thereto) of which this prospectus forms a part.
-Throughout this prospectus, unless otherwise designated, the terms "we", "us", "our", "Cellect", "the Company" and "our Company" refer to Cellect Biotechnology Ltd. and its whollyowned subsidiaries.
+Throughout this update, unless otherwise designated, the terms "we", "us", "our", "Cellect", "the Company" and "our Company" refer to Cellect Biotechnology Ltd. and its wholly-owned subsidiaries.
 References to "ordinary shares", "ADSs", "warrants" and "share capital" refer to the ordinary shares, ADSs, warrants and share capital, respectively, of Cellect.